Engelnicolas/NOAH/docs/TECHNICAL_REQUIREMENTS.md

 - **Security:** Profile-based security contexts with capability management
 - **Monitoring:** Built-in metrics and logging for observability

-For specific deployment scenarios, consult the individual Helm values files and adjust resource allocations based on your infrastructure capacity and performance requirements.
+For specific deployment scenarios, consult the individual helm values files and adjust resource allocations based on your infrastructure capacity and performance requirements.